 Yes!
-For any questions or concerns about enrollment, you are encouraged to contact the Student Enrollment Office at (865) 882-4554.
+For any questions or concerns about enrollment, please contact the Student Enrollment Office:

 When you’re ready to apply, simply fill out the online application for admission.
 After submitting your online application, you are then encouraged to review your personalized admissions checklist to see what items and procedures are needed for your admittance.